cloud-commander/band-of-bakers/docs/DEPLOYMENT.md

 ## Build Configuration

-This project uses **OpenNext for Cloudflare** to adapt Next.js for Cloudflare Pages/Workers.
+This project uses **OpenNext for Cloudflare** to adapt Next.js for Cloudflare Workers.

 ### Build Command